-Section 3 describes the CPU Configuration.
+CPU Configuration is described in Section 3.
 Configuration using the proprietary PAC Machine EditionTM (PME) programming and configuration software package determines the characteristics of CPU, System, and module operation.
 It also establishes the program references used by each module in the system.
 For details on the configuration of RX3i Ethernet Interface modules, refer to PACSystems RX3i and RSTi-EP TCP/IP Ethernet Communications User Manual, GFK-2224.